petivagyok16/robotrade-api/README.md

 - CircleCI + Heroku CI/CD

 ### How to install and run the project
+- If using local development environment, mock-trader app has to be in the same folder as robotrade-api
 - import root folder as a project to IntelliJ
 - install maven dependencies
 - install Lombok plugin inside IntelliJ (preferences/plugins/browse plugins)